MunmunN/ToDo-Application/README.md

 # ToDo-Application
 Using coding in HTML, CSS and JavaScript
-# Image of Project 2
+# Image of the Project
 ![Project Image](ToDoApp.JPG)